nikitabondarenko/walmart_api/README.md

 3) walmart_into_cw_products.py adds new products from the walmart table into cw_products.
 If the sku has been seen before we UPDATE the corresponding rows.
 If the sku has not been seen before we INSERT new rows.

 Note: if you set up a cronjob for walmart_new_pulls.py and walmart_into_cw_products.py then cw_products will continue being updated for new products.

+Note: can be difficult to install psycopg2 dependency on AWS ec2